Why Amy Collins Will Always Be The Best Dressed

 But only wearing pieces designed by her friends has not cut down on the amount of clothing in her closet.
 “I ran out of space ages ago,” she confirmed.
 There are things in her country home, her mother’s basement, and racks where she says they shouldn’t be.
 She refuses to use a storage unit because she needs to have “pigments on my palette within reach.”

 Fine Collins will never reach for sweatpants, though.
 “If I had to run out and grab a cup of coffee and I didn't feel like getting dressed, I would get dressed,” she laughed.
-“Or I would have the coffee delivered and be my pajamas.”
+“Or I would have the coffee delivered and be in my pajamas.”

 The commitment to her personal presentation paid off.
 So much so that she says she was often photobombed when legendary street style photographer Bill Cunningham would take her picture for the New York Times.
 “It was so important for so many people to be on that page and they never quite understood that it wasn't about the person,” she said.